sskiswani/samgine/README.md

 // Create and initialize the entity let entity = new Entity().add(new Position(50, 50));

-// Add the entity to the manager to allow querying for entities based on the components they have let manager = EntityManager.Instance;
+// The manager will emit events as entities are modified and is their home. let manager = EntityManager.Instance;
 manager.add(entity);